AU-CDS/assignment-3---rnns-for-text-generation-Emma-Marie/README.md

 - run "bash setup.sh" from the commandline to create a virtual environment and install the required packages
 - run "bash run.sh" from the commandline to activate the virtual environment, run the code, and deactivate the environment.

+INSTRUCTION TO GENERATE NEW TEXT!
+(HOW TO PARSE AN WORD AND AN LENGTH ARGUMENT)

 ## References